mqtt-tools/mqttdecode/README.md

 # mqttdecode

-This is a tool that attempts to convert hex strings representing MQTT packets into a human readable form.
+This is a tool that attempts to convert hex strings or files, or binary files representing MQTT packets into a human readable form.

 It handles multiple packets at once, displays results for different protocol versions, and highlights most protocol errors and malformed packets.